PacktPublishing/Modern-Full-Stack-React-Projects/ch17/README.md

 The versions listed above are the ones used in the book.
 While installing a newer version should not be an issue, please note that certain steps might work differently on a newer version.
 If you are having an issue with the code and steps provided in this book, please try using the mentioned versions.

-## Getting Started
+## Install

-Install the dependencies:
+To install the dependencies:

 ```bash
 npm install
 ```

-Then, run the development server:
+## Start

+To start the app in development mode, run the following command:

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.

 ## Learn More